Nikhil-Jagtap619/ERD-Food-Delivery-System/README.md

 # Online Food Ordering System ER Diagram Summary

-This document provides a summary of the Entity Relationship Diagram (ERD) for an Online Food Ordering System, as detailed by iNetTutor.com.
 This ERD serves as a foundational step for database creation, outlining the entities, their relationships, and attributes within a web and mobile-based e-commerce platform for food ordering..

 ![Food Delivery System](fms.gif)